-If you want your business to succeed on social media, you’ll need to grasp social media marketing on Facebook.
+If you want your business to succeed on social media, you’ll need to grasp Facebook social media marketing.

 According to Backlinko, globally, about 4.48 billion individuals access various social media platforms every month.
-Out of these 4.48 billion people, Facebook takes the cake as the most used social media platform with 2.85 billion users worldwide.
+Out of these, Facebook takes the cake as the most used social media platform, with 2.85 billion users worldwide.
 These statistics make it glaringly evident that a successful social media marketing campaign on Facebook can introduce your brand to a sea of potential customers.

-While Facebook has become infamous as a social media website where your aunt can leave mysterious comments on your holiday snaps, it’s also a platform for social media content marketing where audiences can connect with your brand, irrespective of its size.
+Facebook as a social media website has a reputation where your aunt can leave mysterious comments on your holiday snaps.
+However, it’s also a platform for social media content marketing where audiences can connect with your brand, irrespective of its size.

-That’s right: folks are on the lookout for you!
-But you can’t just rely on luck if you want to reach this audience.
-It’s critical to have a well-chalked-out plan for social media marketing on Facebook.
-Keep your eye on the coveted prize.
+As per a Hootsuite report, two-thirds of users say they visit a local business’s page on Facebook at least once every week, which means folks are on the lookout for you.
+But, you can’t just rely on luck if you want to reach this audience.
+It’s critical to have a well-chalked-out Facebook marketing strategy.

 Are you ready to learn how to promote on Facebook like a pro?
 Here’s what you need to know about the coming year.

 To unlock the full potential of Facebook marketing and engaging with your audience, you must first identify with who you’re speaking to.
 Consider asking the following questions to yourself to figure out who your target audience is:

 - What is the average age of your target audience?

 - What common challenges do they face?

 - How are they using Facebook, and when do they usually use it?